ALCOHOL AND ITS EFFECTS

 One of the psychological ways we can look at this struggle is through defense mechanisms.
 When someone ‘drinks at’ another person, they are projecting anger towards that person.
 The irony of this is that the only person who truly suffers is the drinker!
 There is a 4-part hierarchy of defense mechanisms.
 This diagram shows this in a ladder format and targets regression as the common position of a victim.

 Other immature defense mechanisms include acting out and passive-aggressive behaviors.
-All of these seem to be connected when an alcoholic ‘drinks at’ someone else.
+All of these connect when an alcoholic ‘drinks at’ someone else.

 All of the immature defense mechanisms have something in common – they involve someone ‘behaving’ rather than ‘talking.’
 This seems to give us a way out of this problem – better communication.